hello2himel/studyBuddy/readme.md

-# Syllabus Pulse - HSC Study Tracker
+# Study Buddy - HSC Study Tracker

 A modern, responsive web application designed to help HSC (Higher Secondary Certificate) students track their syllabus progress and manage their study schedule effectively.
 Built with vanilla JavaScript, HTML5, and CSS3 for optimal performance and compatibility.